 SA2 answer: SA2 have specified that the UE shall supply RRC indication(s) to the eNB and that the eNB shall use these to route the Attach/TAU Request to an MME that can decode the Release 13 Attach/TAU Request without detecting errors in mandatory signalling elements.

-SA2 believe it would be beneficial if the RRC signalling in “message 5” of the RRC Connection Establishment for an Attach (and TAU) procedure carried extra indications that (in combination with earlier information exchanged in the S1 Start signalling between eNB and MME) enables the UE’s message to be routed to an MME that does support the UE’s features.
+SA2 believe it would be beneficial if the RRC signalling in “message 5” of the RRC Connection Establishment for an Attach (and TAU) procedure carried extra indications that (in combination with earlier information exchanged in the S1 Setup signalling between eNB and MME and/or O&M configuration of CN information on the RAN) enables the UE’s message to be routed to an MME that does support the UE’s features.

+So far, SA2 have assumed that the NB-IoT cell is part of an eNB that is connected to at least one MME that supports Release 13 NAS signalling.

+When using some CIoT EPS optimisations (specifically “PDN type = Non-IP”, and “Attach without PDN connectivity”) on a non-NB-IoT cell, SA2 anticipate that the MME selected by the eNB needs to be able to understand Release 13 NAS signalling.
+Some E-UTRAN support is anticipated to be needed (e.g. a bit broadcast in System Information from WB-E-UTRAN cells) in order to avoid these CIoT EPS optimisations being requested via an eNB that is not connected to any MME that understands Release 13 NAS signalling.

+One operator has interest in using NB-IoT with pre-Release 13 MMEs: however, this is not currently supported by SA2’s CRs.

 (11) To SA2: If a legacy MME can receive the ATTACH REQUEST message for CIoT optimizations, what’s the expected UE and network behaviour upon receipt of the message considering the following two scenarios?

 a) The ATTACH REQUEST message arrives without one or more mandatory IE(s).

 SA2 answer: See answer 10: i.e. this is an error case / operator misconfiguration.
+In this situation it would be useful if the Release 13 stage 3 NAS signalling enables a pre-Release 13 MME to send a deterministic response to the Release 13 UE such that any further signalling from the Release 13 UE will result in a successful NAS procedure or the UE ceasing to attempt access to that tracking area.

 b) The ATTACH REQUEST message arrives with all expected mandatory IEs.